TRACER-LULab/Hyperelastics.jl/docs/src/index.md

 ## Installation

-To install `Hyperelastics.jl`, use the Julia package manager:
+To install `Hyperelastics.jl` in Julia >= 1.9, use the Julia package manager:

 ```julia
 using Pkg